Zoom: Teach Online Class Sessions

 - Participants can’t see

 - Background noise & mic feedback

-A recommended best practice involves hosting a low-stakes introductory online meeting experience, whose sole purpose is to have everyone log on, troubleshoot technical issues, and get used to the Zoom interface.
+We recommend hosting a low-stakes introductory online meeting experience, whose sole purpose is to have everyone log on, troubleshoot technical issues, and get used to the Zoom interface.

 Plan for a synchronous course session just as you would plan for an onground class.
 Here is a sample agenda for a 60-minute synchronous course session - share your agenda with students ahead of time, so they know what to expect: